shawnmckinney/apache-fortress-demo/README-RATIONALE.md

 ### Introduction

 This application corresponds with a technical talk that has been given many times.

-### Overview
+It contains a program that demonstrates end-to-end security of a typcial web with:

+ - web server (apache tomcat)
+ - ldap server to store security policies
+ - relational database for the business data.

+Everything needed to run this is either included by this project, or referenced to it.
+The intent is for you to be able to follow these instructions and learn how to do security.

+### Rationale for the application

 The idea for this talk started several years back, when I first began working full-time with Symas.
 I was working on a project that spanned multiple companies with my friend and colleague, John Field, who's a security architect at EMC, now Pivotal.